These are our recommended top ten things to see in Israel that you should include on your must-see list.

 You haven't seen Israel if you haven't seen the new-ancient city of Caesarea.

 Caesarea on the sea was a thriving Roman port city built by Herod.

-The ancient amphitheater is still actively used today by Israeli performers.
-In fact, performng at the Caesarea amphitheater has become a symbol of success for local pop stars.
+The incredible, ancient amphitheater is still actively used today by Israeli performers!
+Performing at the Caesarea amphitheater has become a symbol of success for Israeli musicians.

 Nearby are remains of the ancient Roman port, pillars from Herod's palace, bathhouses and temples, as well as a Crusader fortress and beautiful Roman statues.

 Along the active beachfront, one of Israel's most beautiful, are the reamins of the ancient aqueduct that brought water to the ancient city.

 Unique, stunning, panoramic.